SNUDerek/sklearn-classifiers-in-R/README.md

 ## `rpythontest.py`

-python script with a few test functions and variables, including an `sklearn` texe classification pipeline
+python script with a few test functions and variables, including an `sklearn` text classification pipeline

+## `rpythontest2.py`

+python script with functions for training a new `sklearn` text classification pipeline

 ## `brown.csv`